causify-ai/tutorials/class_project_instructions/Projects/Statsmodels_Project_Description.md

 **Description**

-Statsmodels is a Python package that provides classes and functions for estimating and testing statistical models.
-It is widely used for conducting statistical tests, estimating models, and performing data exploration and visualization.
+Statsmodels is a Python library that provides classes and functions for estimating and testing statistical models.
+It specializes in linear regression, time series analysis, and statistical tests, making it a powerful tool for data exploration and inference.
 Key features include:

-- Support for various statistical models, including linear regression, generalized linear models, and time series analysis.
+- Extensive support for various statistical models, including OLS, GLM, and time series models.
-- Extensive functionality for hypothesis testing and statistical inference.
+- Built-in statistical tests for hypothesis testing and model evaluation.
-- Integration with Pandas data structures for easy data manipulation and analysis.
+- Tools for visualizing results and diagnostics, aiding in model interpretation.

 ---

-**Project 1: Sales Forecasting using Time Series Analysis**
+### Project 1: Predicting House Prices Using Linear Regression
 **Difficulty**: 1 (Easy)
-**Project Objective**: Create a predictive model to forecast future sales based on historical sales data, optimizing for accuracy in predictions.
+**Project Objective**: Build a linear regression model to predict house prices based on various features such as size, number of bedrooms, and location.
+The goal is to optimize the model for accuracy.

-**Dataset Suggestions**: Look for retail sales datasets available on Kaggle or open government data portals.
+**Dataset Suggestions**: Use the "House Prices - Advanced Regression Techniques" dataset available on Kaggle.

 **Tasks**:
-- **Data Ingestion**: Import the sales dataset and preprocess the data, ensuring it is in a time series format.
-- **Exploratory Data Analysis (EDA)**: Visualize historical sales trends and seasonality using line plots.
-- **Model Selection**: Use Statsmodels to fit an ARIMA model to the sales data.
+- Data Preprocessing:
+  - Load the dataset and handle missing values.
+  - Normalize and encode categorical variables.

+- Exploratory Data Analysis:
+  - Visualize relationships between features and target variable using scatter plots and correlation matrices.

+- Model Building:
+  - Implement an Ordinary Least Squares (OLS) regression model using Statsmodels.
-- **Model Evaluation**: Assess model performance using metrics like Mean Absolute Error (MAE) and visualize the forecast against actual sales.
+  - Evaluate model performance using R-squared and adjusted R-squared metrics.
-- **Forecasting**: Generate future sales predictions and present them in a clear format.

-**Bonus Ideas (Optional)**:
-- Experiment with seasonal decomposition to understand underlying patterns.
-- Compare the ARIMA model with a simple moving average model for performance.
+- Model Diagnostics:
+  - Conduct residual analysis to check for homoscedasticity and normality of residuals.
+  - Use statistical tests to validate model assumptions.

+- Final Reporting:
+  - Summarize findings, model performance, and potential improvements.

 ---

-**Project 2: Analyzing Factors Affecting Housing Prices**
+### Project 2: Time Series Forecasting of Stock Prices
 **Difficulty**: 2 (Medium)
-**Project Objective**: Investigate how various factors (e.g., number of bedrooms, location, square footage) influence housing prices, optimizing for model interpretability and accuracy.

-**Dataset Suggestions**: Use housing datasets available on Kaggle that include features like price, location, and property characteristics.
+**Project Objective**: Develop a time series forecasting model to predict future stock prices based on historical data.
+The objective is to optimize the model for forecasting accuracy.

+**Dataset Suggestions**: Use the "Stock Market Dataset" from Yahoo Finance, accessible via the yfinance library (e.g., historical prices for Apple Inc.).

 **Tasks**:
-- **Data Preprocessing**: Clean the dataset, handling missing values and encoding categorical variables.
-- **Exploratory Data Analysis**: Create visualizations to identify relationships between housing features and prices.
-- **Model Development**: Fit a multiple linear regression model using Statsmodels to estimate how each feature affects housing prices.
-- **Statistical Inference**: Conduct hypothesis tests on the coefficients to determine the significance of each feature.
-- **Model Evaluation**: Analyze residuals and assess the model’s goodness-of-fit using R-squared and adjusted R-squared.

-**Bonus Ideas (Optional)**:
-- Extend the analysis by including interaction terms between features.
-- Create a dashboard visualizing the model’s predictions against actual prices.
+- Data Collection:
+  - Fetch historical stock prices using the yfinance library.
+  - Prepare the dataset for analysis, focusing on closing prices.

+- Time Series Decomposition:
+  - Decompose the time series into trend, seasonality, and residual components using Statsmodels.

+- Model Selection:
+  - Implement ARIMA or SARIMA models for forecasting.
+  - Use AIC/BIC criteria for model selection.

+- Model Evaluation:
+  - Split the dataset into training and test sets.
+  - Evaluate forecasting accuracy using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).

+- Visualization:
+  - Plot actual vs. predicted prices and forecast intervals.

 ---

-**Project 3: Customer Churn Prediction with Logistic Regression**
+### Project 3: Analyzing Economic Indicators and Unemployment Rates
 **Difficulty**: 3 (Hard)
-**Project Objective**: Develop a logistic regression model to predict customer churn based on various customer attributes, optimizing for recall and precision.

-**Dataset Suggestions**: Explore datasets on customer churn available on Kaggle or public repositories related to telecommunications or subscription services.
+**Project Objective**: Investigate the relationship between various economic indicators (like GDP, inflation rates) and unemployment rates using multiple regression analysis.
+The goal is to identify significant predictors and their impact on unemployment.

+**Dataset Suggestions**: Use the "U.S. Economic Data" dataset available on Kaggle, which includes GDP and unemployment rates over time.

 **Tasks**:
-- **Data Preparation**: Preprocess the dataset, including feature scaling and handling categorical variables.
-- **Exploratory Data Analysis**: Analyze customer behavior patterns and visualize churn rates across different segments.
+- Data Preparation:
+  - Load the dataset and perform exploratory data analysis (EDA) to understand trends and correlations.
+  - Handle missing data and convert time series data into a suitable format.

+- Feature Engineering:
+  - Create lagged features for GDP and inflation rates to capture temporal relationships.

+- Multiple Regression Analysis:
-- **Model Development**: Use Statsmodels to build a logistic regression model predicting the likelihood of churn.
+  - Implement a multiple regression model using Statsmodels to analyze the impact of various economic indicators on unemployment rates.
-- **Model Evaluation**: Evaluate the model using confusion matrices, ROC curves, and precision-recall curves to understand its performance.
+  - Evaluate model coefficients and their statistical significance.

-- **Feature Importance**: Analyze the coefficients of the logistic regression model to identify which features are most influential in predicting churn.
+- Model Diagnostics:
+  - Check for multicollinearity using Variance Inflation Factor (VIF).
+  - Conduct residual analysis to validate model assumptions.

+- Reporting Results:
+  - Summarize the findings, including significant predictors and their implications for economic policy.

 **Bonus Ideas (Optional)**:
-- Implement cross-validation to ensure model robustness.
+- Include additional economic indicators for a more comprehensive model.
-- Conduct a comparative analysis with other classification algorithms like Random Forest or Gradient Boosting.
+- Compare the performance of the multiple regression model with machine learning models like Random Forest or Gradient Boosting.